notice89/yii2-app-advanced/README.md

         Execute migrations
 * docker run -p 3306:3306 --name shopapp-mysql -e MYSQL_ROOT_PASSWORD=myRootpwd32 -d mysql:5.7
         make mysql accessible from SQLYOG
+*  docker stop $(docker ps -a -q) stops all container
+* docker rm $(docker ps -a -q) removes all stopped container
+* docker system prune -a
+	Removeds all unused containers and images

 DOCKER IMplemenation notes.
 * No such file or directory.
 When we see this error upon running yii2 migrate go to common/config/main-local.php and set the host from localhost to mysql.